top of page

 We have to make our own magick.

-So I did.
+So, that's what I did.

-For me, this did not happen over night - far from it.
-It's been a process I have adapted into my life over the past many years and it's been truly life changing.
-Traumatic and terrific all at once all at once.
+For me, this did not happen overnight - far from it.
+It's been a process I have adapted into my life over the past many years and it's been truly life-changing.
+Traumatic and terrific all at once.
 An Eton Mess of manifestations, realisations and adaptations.
-But after many years I now know who I am, what i want to achieve and my purpose here on this beautiful planet called Earth.
+But after many years I now know who I am, what I want to achieve and my purpose here on this beautiful planet called Earth.
 We all have the ability to do this.
-To find our own magick and be good, kind, life loving people.
-When I finally found my true calling, it was a gold medal winning feeling.
+To find our own magick and be good, kind, life-affirming people.
+When I finally found my true calling, it was a gold medal-winning feeling.
 But I had to put the work in.
-Your outer world will not change if you dont make the inner changes first.
-We are our own thought patterns.
-If we think our life is awful and unfair - guess what?
-It always will be.
-We have to learn to love ourselves and then in turn, love the world again.

 *What do you believe and why?
 How do you incorporate that into your life?